trmchale1/take_home/README.md

 In retrospect I would have been more successful in the project if:

-- I knew the commands `docker system prune` and `docker system prune -a`, manually deleting files above the root directory was not a good idea.
+- I knew the commands `docker stop [image]`,`docker system prune` and `docker system prune -a`, manually deleting files above the root directory was not a good idea.
 This mistake set me back a day.

 - I had a better understanding of where Docker images are created and how they can communicate